Circadian Rhythms and Alzheimer’s Disease

 Sleep and Alzheimer’s

-Forty-five percent of people with AD report problems with sleep, and you can bet that this is a problem for 100 percent of their caregivers.
+Forty-five percent of people with Alzheimer's report problems with sleep, and you can bet that this is a problem for 100 percent of their caregivers.
 Sleep problems have dramatic effects on patients and those who live with them.
-Disturbed sleep is one of the conditions that can endanger a person with Alzheimer’s disease.
+Disturbed sleep is one of the conditions that can endanger a person with Alzheimer’s.
 Night-time wandering can make institutionalization, for safety and caregiver quality of life, an earlier necessity.

-The sleep problems of people with AD are a special type of insomnia which reflects the disease’s effects on every aspect of sleep.
-People with AD can have trouble falling asleep, trouble staying asleep, difficulty staying awake during the day, and unpredictable shifts between wakefulness and sleep that don’t fit into the usual daily cycle.
+The sleep problems of people with Alzheimer's are a special type of insomnia which reflects the disease’s effects on every aspect of sleep.
+People with Alzheimer's can have trouble falling asleep, trouble staying asleep, difficulty staying awake during the day, and unpredictable shifts between wakefulness and sleep that don’t fit into the usual daily cycle.

 A Special “Clock” in the Brain

-Studies of animals, humans, and post-mortem brains have made clear much of what happens with normal and abnormal sleep, and much of the problem arises from the destruction of a special “clock” in the brain that tells us when to be awake and when to be asleep.
+Studies of animals, humans, and postmortem brains have made clear much about what happens with normal and abnormal sleep.
+Much of the problem arises from the destruction of a special “clock” in the brain that tells us when to be awake and when to be asleep.
 This clock is responsible for setting “circadian rhythms.”

-The word “circadian” refers to bodily processes that recur on a cycle that is approximately 24 hours, or daily.
-The brain area which regulates circadian processes is a tiny region of the hypothalamus, called the suprachiasmatic nucleus (SCN).
-The hypothalamus is involved in the regulation of many of the body's key processes,
+The word “circadian” refers to bodily processes that recur on a cycle that is approximately 24 hours (daily).
+The brain area that regulates circadian processes is a tiny region of the hypothalamus called the suprachiasmatic nucleus (SCN).
+The hypothalamus is involved in the regulation of many of the body's key processes.

 A brain illustration showing the location of the suprachiasmatic nucleus.